How Much Does CV Axle Replacement Cost in the US?

 Illustrative parts cost graphic for CV axle replacement

-Shops commonly replace the entire CV axle assembly once a joint is contaminated.
-Depending on vehicle and part choice, the parts portion is often in the $300–$1,000+ range per axle.
-Aftermarket options for common models can be under $300; premium/AWD or performance applications can be higher.135
+Shops usually replace the entire CV axle assembly once the joint is contaminated.
+Depending on your vehicle and the parts you choose, the parts portion often falls in the $300–$1,000+ range per axle.
+Aftermarket options for common cars can be under $300, while premium or AWD applications run higher.135

 Labor Charges

-Always request a written estimate that separates parts, labor, and shop fees.
+Always ask for a written estimate that clearly separates parts, labor, and fees.

 DIY Vs Professional Replacement

-Deciding between DIY and professional service affects both cost and risk.
+Deciding between DIY and a shop affects both cost and risk.

 Pros And Cons Of DIY

-DIY can save labor charges if you have the tools (jack stands, torque wrench, axle nut socket, pry tools) and experience.
-Risks include damaging seals, bearings, or the transmission, or under-torquing the axle nut (which can ruin a hub/bearing).
+Doing it yourself can save the labor charge if you have the right tools and experience.
+The downside is you could damage seals, bearings, or the transmission, or under-torque the axle nut and ruin a hub bearing.

 Benefits Of Professional Service